kptrngol/The-Space-Explorer/README.md

 To be done:

+- events system implementation
+- add dialog window on the bottom with avatar placeholder

 - dynamic memory allocation for number of entities variable
-- add dialog window on the bottom with avatar placeholder
 - fix multiple respawn bug
 - fix borders sticking issue/figure out something better
 - water like movement